emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

   [ <a href="https://github.com/emmanouilidisk"><i class="fab fa-github"></i></a> ]
 </div>
 <h2>Research!</h2>
 I am deeply passionate about understanding how AI models work at a foundational level.
-Through the lens of algorithms and optimization, I am interested in developing the theoretical foundations that characterize today's learning systems.
+Through a blend of algorithmic and optimization techniques, I am interested in developing the theoretical foundations that characterize today's learning systems.
 I believe that by truly understanding and establishing a good scientific framework, we can ensure AI's safe, reliable, and impactful integration into our everyday lives.

 Beyond single-agent applications, I am, also, interested in interactions taking place in multi-agent environments.
 In such complex environments, multiple (AI)-agents are interacting with each other, each driven by their own incentives and goals.
 In that sense, I enjoy blending game theoretic concepts with optimization approaches for coordinating the interactions of the different agents and ensuring the successful function of the system as a whole.